Skip to main content

 This module introduces systematic patient assessment and provides the opportunity for you to develop the knowledge and skills required to manage patients within paramedic practice.
 It will assist you in gaining an understanding of medical conditions and traumatic presentations, as well as apply appropriate assessment and management.
 You’ll also have the chance to develop an understanding of normal and altered physiological measurements and changing dynamic decision making, as well as scope of practice in patient management.

 This module provides you with the opportunity to gain an understanding of relevant legal and ethical principles within paramedic practice.
 You’ll be provided with an overview of applied law and ethics to paramedic practice and the application to healthcare delivery.
-You’ll learn about the professional attributes and conduct expected of the Health and Care Professions Council (HCPC) with a practical focus on the application to practice.
+You’ll learn about the professional attributes and conduct expected of the HCPC with a practical focus on the application to practice.
 You’ll also be introduced to relevant policies and procedures underpinning practice, including code of conduct, information governance, social media and health and safety.

 You’ll have the opportunity to develop the non-technical skills paramedics require including patient centred care, experience, communication and teamwork.
 You’ll demonstrate professional and passionate behaviour to emergency and urgent care situations, exhibiting a positive attitude in helping to improve patient care/experience.
 You’ll also explore the importance of being committed to the quality and care of service users and significant others, as well as learn from successes and mistakes in line with the NHS Constitution.